RahmanSaami/Ecommerce-by-Magento-CE-2/README.md

-# E-Commerce
+# E-Commerce by Magento 2
-An ecommerce platform with laravel
+An ecommerce platform with admin panel by Magento CE 2x.